Washington DC VA Medical Center

 Charlotte Hall: The new 17,000 square-foot VA clinic will offer Veterans quality health care and services including Primary Care; Mental Health; Dental, Audiology, Ophthalmology, Nutrition and Social Work Services; Physical Therapy; and a Pharmacy in addition to other services via secure Telehealth technology.
 The clinic will also offer Business Office services such as eligibility and in-take.
 Erecting a new VA clinic in Southern Maryland expands services and permits closer-to-home care for many more Veterans in the Tri-County area.

-The new clinic is expected to be complete in 2020.
+Prince George's County Consolidated Expansion - The expanded clinic is expected to be complete in 2025.
 Once opened, it will replace the current clinic and will be a welcomed addition to the DC VA Medical Center’s care system which currently operates Community-Based Outpatient Clinics in Gaithersburg and Camp Springs, Maryland; Southeast Washington, DC; and Fort Belvoir, Virginia.
 In addition, the Medical Center operates a 24/7 VA Community Resource and Referral Center located in Northeast Washington, DC.

 Elected officials and representatives from Maryland, the Tri-Country Council for Southern Maryland, and builders and contractors joined Medical Center Director Michael S. Heimall, Feb.
 19, 2019, to break ground on the new VA Community-Based Outpatient Clinic in Charlotte Hall, Maryland.